 November 26, 1931 - October 14, 1970

-Special Agent Hector Jordan, a Supervisory Special Agent with the Bureau of Narcotics and Dangerous Drugs died on October 14, 1970, in Chicago, Illinois, from injuries he received in an unprovoked attack by a roving gang of seven assailants.
+Agent Hector Jordan, a Supervisory Agent with the Bureau of Narcotics and Dangerous Drugs died on October 14, 1970, in Chicago, Illinois, from injuries he received in an unprovoked attack by a roving gang of seven assailants.
 He was 38 years of age at the time of his death.

-Adept at undercover work, Special Agent Jordan had been a patrolman and then a detective on the Aurora, Illinois, Police Department from 1956 until he became a Federal Bureau of Narcotics Special Agent in 1965 and after the consolidation in July 1968, a agent with the Bureau of Narcotics and Dangerous Drugs.
+Adept at undercover work, Agent Jordan had been a patrolman and then a detective on the Aurora, Illinois, Police Department from 1956 until he became a Federal Bureau of Narcotics Agent in 1965 and after the consolidation in July 1968, a agent with the Bureau of Narcotics and Dangerous Drugs.